What is Hysteresis?

 Hysteresis occurs in a system that involves a magnetic field.
 Hysteresis is the common property of ferromagnetic substances.
 Generally, when the magnetization of ferromagnetic materials lags behind the magnetic field this effect can be described as the hysteresis effect.

 Definition: The meaning of hysteresis is”lagging”.
-Hysteresis is characterized as a lag of magnetization intensity (B) behind the magnetic field intensity (H).
+Hysteresis is characterized as a lag of magnetic flux density (B) behind the magnetic field strength (H).

 All ferromagnetic materials exhibit the phenomena of hysteresis.
 To give you a better understanding of the concept, we will take an instance where a ferromagnetic substance is placed inside a current-carrying coil.
 Due to the magnetic field that is present the substance gets magnetized.
 If we reverse the direction of current then the substance gets demagnetized, this process is known as hysteresis.